MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-list-box-drop-down-list-radio-button.md

 search.app:
   - PowerApps
 ---
-# Add a list box, a drop-down list, or radio buttons to a canvas app
+# Add a list box, a drop-down list, a combo box, or radio buttons to a canvas app

 Show a single column of data (for example, from a multi-column table) in a canvas app so that users can select one or more items in a list.

 - Add a list box to allow users to select more than one option.
-- Add a drop-down list to take up less space on a screen.
+- Add a drop-down list or combo box to take up less space on a screen.
 - Add a set of radio buttons for a particular design effect.

 This topic focuses on lists boxes and radio buttons, but the same principles apply to drop-down lists.